technologiestiftung/lab-site/projects/example-md-project/de/index.md

 visible: false # if false the project will not be listed
 # somehow needs to be the name in url of the author page
 authors:
-  - ben
+  - benjamin-seibel
-  - tori
+  - victoria-dykes
-  - fabiand
+  - fabian-dinklage
-  - fabianmz
+  - fabian-moron-zirfas
-  - seb
+  - sebastian-meier
-  - alex
+  - alexandra-kapp

+start: 2018-05-23
+end: 208-05-24
-currentStatus: ongoing
+status: ongoing
 date: 2019-02-01
 assets:
   js: